 Watches and bells

 While the origins are somewhat uncertain, but date back at least to the fifteenth century, a "watch" is traditionally a time period of four hours, during which half the crew (the "Port Watch" or the "Starbord Watch") is on duty (working, on deck, etc - "on watch") and the other half is resting ("off watch").
+The nomenclature starts with the "first watch" (2000 until midnight), then the "middle watch" (midnight to 0400), the "morning watch" (0400 to 0800), the "forenoon watch" (0800 to noon) and the "afternoon watch" (noon to 1600).

-The evening watch, from 1600-2000 hours (4pm to 8pm) is further subdivided into First and Last Dog watches (Second Dog watch in the US Navy); this gives an uneven number of watches each day, so that the crew alternates the "graveyard" watch (starting at midnight, this is normally the least popular time to be on duty) and also serves for the evening meal.
+The "evening watch" (1600 to 2000, or 4pm to 8pm) is further subdivided into "First Dog" and "Last Dog" watches ("Second Dog" in the US Navy); this gives an uneven number of watches each day, so that the crew alternates the "graveyard" watch (officially the "middle" watch which by starting at midnight is normally the least popular time to be on duty) and also serves for the evening meal.

-Midnight or Mid Morning Forenoon Afternoon Dogs First
+First Middle Morning Forenoon Afternoon Dogs

-0030 - 1 bell 0430 - 1 bell 0830 - 1 bell 1230 - 1 bell 1630 - 1 bell 2030 - 1 bell
+2030 - 1 bell 0030 - 1 bell 0430 - 1 bell 0830 - 1 bell 1230 - 1 bell 1630 - 1 bell

-0100 - 2 bells (sounded as one pair) 0500 - 2 bells 0900 - 2 bells 1300 - 2 bells 1700 - 2 bells 2100 - 2 bells
+2100 - 2 bells (sounded as one pair) 0100 - 2 bells 0500 - 2 bells 0900 - 2 bells 1300 - 2 bells 1700 - 2 bells

-0130 - 3 bells (one pair and a single) 0530 - 3 bells 0930 - 3 bells 1330 - 3 bells 1730 - 3 bells 2130 - 3 bells
+2130 - 3 bells (one pair and a single) 0130 - 3 bells 0530 - 3 bells 0930 - 3 bells 1330 - 3 bells 1730 - 3 bells

-0200 - 4 bells (two pairs) 0600 - 4 bells 1000 - 4 bells 1400 - 4 bells 1800 - 4 bells 2200 - 4 bells
+2200 - 4 bells (two pairs) 0200 - 4 bells 0600 - 4 bells 1000 - 4 bells 1400 - 4 bells 1800 - 4 bells

-0230 - 5 bells (two pairs and a single) 0630 - 5 bells 1030 - 5 bells 1430 - 5 bells 1830 - 5 bells 2230 - 5 bells
+2230 - 5 bells (two pairs and a single) 0230 - 5 bells 0630 - 5 bells 1030 - 5 bells 1430 - 5 bells 1830 - 1 bell*

-0300 - 6 bells (three pairs) 0700 - 6 bells 1100 - 6 bells 1500 - 6 bells 1900 - 6 bells 2300 - 6 bells
+2300 - 6 bells (three pairs) 0300 - 6 bells 0700 - 6 bells 1100 - 6 bells 1500 - 6 bells 1900 - 2 bells*

-0330 - 7 bells (three pairs and a single) 0730 - 7 bells 1130 - 7 bells 1530 - 7 bells 1930 - 7 bells 2330 - 7 bells
+2330 - 7 bells (three pairs and a single) 0330 - 7 bells 0730 - 7 bells 1130 - 7 bells 1530 - 7 bells 1930 - 3 bells*

-0400 - 8 bells (four pairs) 0800 - 8 bells 1200 - 8 bells 1600 - 8 bells 2000 - 8 bells 2400 - 8 bells
+2400 - 8 bells (four pairs) 0400 - 8 bells 0800 - 8 bells 1200 - 8 bells 1600 - 8 bells 2000 - 8 bells

 See also "Time at sea"